Management Response

 Responsible Deadline Status Comments

 Continue to provide a knowledge gateway to facilitate both knowledge management AND knowledge dissemination, global networking and linkages to markets for women in developing countries.
-Economic Empowerment Section 2015/07 Ongoing Urgent funding required for period beyond March 2016.
+Economic Empowerment Section 2015/07 Overdue-Initiated Urgent funding required for period beyond March 2016.

 Further develop linkages between the Knowledge Gateway platform, the Training Centre and the Fund for Gender Equality.
 Policy division Fund for Gender Equality UN Women Training Centre Economic Empowerment Section 2015/07 Overdue-Initiated